Why Investing in Manager Coaching Skills Transforms Company Culture

 Ask your employees about the factors that have the biggest impact on their career development, performance, or overall job satisfaction.
 For many, their manager is likely to be one of the most significant.

-Empowering your managers as coaches with the necessary skills and behaviors helps them to provide this support and guidance.
+Empowering your managers as coaches with the necessary skills and behaviors can help them to provide this support and guidance.
 It’s also a powerful way for managers to promote purposeful training and development, correct behaviors, and work with employees to define their career goals and get them to where they want to be.

 For teams, coaching communicates a shared vision and purpose, improving collaboration and trust.